-The Apple-Google Exposure Notification API (Application Programming Interface) is decentralized, with user privacy built into its design.
+The Apple-Google Exposure Notification Application Programming Interface (API) is decentralized, with user privacy built into its design.
 In practice, this means the warnings it sends out are not processed through a central database but triggered automatically and locally on users’ phones.
-Furthermore, its Bluetooth-detection based system doesn’t collect or use any location data and it’s up to the user to report a COVID-19 diagnosis to the app.
+Furthermore, its Bluetooth detection-based system doesn’t collect or use any location data, and it’s up to the user to report a COVID-19 diagnosis to the app.

-However, questions understandably remain about the privacy of the decentralized Apple-Google technology and not everyone is prepared to just wait and see where the technology takes us.
-One endeavor to ensure and protect users’ control over their data is the recently introduced bipartisan bill, the Exposure Notification Privacy Act.
+However, questions understandably remain about the privacy of the decentralized Apple-Google technology, and not everyone is prepared to wait and see where technology takes us.
+One endeavor to ensure and protect users’ control over their data is the bipartisan bill, the Exposure Notification Privacy Act.

 Australia was one of the first countries to launch a national contact tracing app based on a centralized model.
 It is also the country with the widest adoption rate worldwide.
 In July 2020, 21.6% of Australians over 14 had installed the COVIDSafe app, launched and promoted by the Australian government.
 However, once the decentralized framework provided by Apple and Google was made available, the Australian government decided to implement the API provided by the two tech companies and give up the central database.
 Many European countries followed this example, including the United Kingdom, Norway, Italy, and Germany.

 In Germany, the official coronavirus contact tracing app has been downloaded by approximately 18 million people as of September, and less than 1 million users shared test results.
 While Germans are also primarily concerned about their digital privacy, they prefer an app developed by the government or an independent national research institute and view solutions developed by Big Tech with skepticism.
 According to a study conducted by the Nuremberg Institute for Market Decisions, the adoption rate might increase significantly if users would have a clear benefit, such as priority access to testing in the case of exposure.